Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 “[F]or the Church to adhere to a false pontiff would be the same thing as if she were to adhere to a false rule of faith, since the Pope is the living rule which the Church must follow in belief and always follows in fact […] By all means God can permit that at some time or other the vacancy of the see be extended for a considerable time.
 He can also allow a doubt to arise about the legitimacy of one or another man elected.

-Similarly, liberals have followed, cited and applauded Francis et al. when they did liberal things, but otherwise disregarded them.
+Similarly, liberals have followed, cited and applauded Francis et al. when they have spoken or acted in a liberal way, but otherwise disregarded them.

 Aside from being obviously true, this situation – and its implications for the idea of peaceful and universal adherence – was also observed by the respected author Arnaldo Vidigal Xavier da Silveira, who posed these questions and left them unanswered: